Maintenance Planners and Schedulers in Oil and Gas, Utilities, Facilities Management and everywhere in between, listen up!

 As a Planner or Scheduler, you’ll want to ensure that the Planning and Scheduling toolset you select supports sustainable, continuous improvement for your Planning and Scheduling processes.

-Note: This video is was originally created for AKWIRE which is now Prometheus Routine Maintenance.
+Note: This video is was originally created for AKWIRE (now part of Prometheus Planning & Scheduling).
 The UI and features may differ slightly.

 Of course, you mostly use PM forecasting to foresee potential timeframes when you may be over-allocated.
-But in speaking with Prometheus Routine Maintenance clients, we found that they have used PM forecasting in other ways as well:
+But in speaking with AKWIRE clients, we found that they have used PM forecasting in other ways as well:

 The ability to forecast Preventive Maintenance is a make or break ability for Enterprise Maintenance Planners and Schedulers.
 It can mean the difference between having enough resources to complete the work, or being completely over-allocated.
 Don’t be stuck in the dark.
 Get the right PM forecast tool that sheds light on your upcoming PMs.